This Is Where You've Heard That Bran Quote Before

 All the Starks are back at Winterfell, and things are weird.
-While fans were over the moon to see their favourite siblings all reunite on Sunday night's episode of Game Of Thrones, it's clear a lot has changed since they first separated in season 1.
+While fans were over the moon to see their favorite siblings all reunite on Sunday night's episode of Game Of Thrones, it's clear a lot has changed since they first separated in season 1.
 The youngest, Bran (Isaac Hempstead Wright), is arguably the most affected by their years apart, and now speaks as the Three-Eyed Raven — cryptically and without emotion.
-However, something he said during last night's episode was worth noting, especially since we had heard it before back in season 3.
+However, something he said during last night's episode was worth noting, especially since we had heard it before back in season 3, per The Independent.

 Remember when Littlefinger (Aidan Gillen) and Bran were chatting at Winterfell?
 When Littlefinger was basically trying to butter him up with a knife to mask the fact that he's (probably) a sneaky little snake?